bbellx/bbellx.github.io/README.md

         grunt watch

 2. A persistent file watcher will run.
 This automatically does a new Grunt build every time it detects a change to a file in `/src` (markup, stylesheets, scripts, etc.)

+### Step Six - Deployment

+This site is deployed to bbellx.github.io

+1. Switch to the `develop` branch:

+        git checkout develop

+2. Run a production build using:

+        grunt --prod

+3. Run the following command to create a subtree of the `web` build directory and push the contents of that folder to the `master` branch on bbellx.github.io:

+        git push origin `git subtree split --prefix web master`:master --force

+4. Verify a successful deployment by visiting [github](https://github.com/bbellx/bbellx.github.io) and selecting the master branch.

 ## Documentation